Michael Hughes, Australia

 Jody Day, Ireland and Ibiza

-Jody Day is the Founder of Gateway Women
+Jody Day is a psychotherapist, the author of Living the Life Unexpected, a TEDx speaker and the Founder of Gateway Women

 Prof. Cristina Archetti, Norway